 A few days later, Anna became ill at the castle, deathly ill.
 Julie called for the doctor and he came to the castle immediately.

 “This is one sick little girl,” said the doctor.

+Anna called out for her parents.
+Julie was confused.
+Anna explained to Julie about the switch that she and Princess Anna had done.
 Julie immediately called Anna’s parents.
-They were very confused at Julie’s phone call but the came to the castle immediately with Princess Anna.
+They were very confused at Julie’s phone call but they came to the castle immediately with Princess Anna.
 When they found out it was their little Anna that was deathly ill, they immediately burst into tears.

 “Bet you don’t want to trade places now,” said Anna to Princess Anna, weakly, with a smile on her face.